rancher/elemental-docs/docs/upgrade.md

 There are two ways of selecting nodes for upgrading.
 Via a cluster target, which will match ALL nodes in a cluster that matches our selector or via node selector, which will match nodes based on the node labels.
 Node selector allows us to be more targeted with the upgrade while cluster selector just selects all the nodes in a matched cluster.

+Updating an existing `ManagedOSImage` will trigger a new upgrade cycle, to reconcile the configured image (or image version) to all targeted nodes.

 <Tabs>
 <TabItem value="clusterTarget" label="With 'clusterTarget'" default>